cover image: Binder Park Zoo

 Each stay at the zoo includes an animal presentation, a night hike, themed activities and next-day admission.

-Binder Park Zoo’s overnight stays are offered on Fridays and Saturdays.
+Binder Park Zoo offers overnight stays on Fridays and Saturdays.

 9 – Attend a Summer Camp